mjcasper/info-131/start/syllabus.md

 ```

-**Blank Paper:** You will need to bring blank, loose-leaf paper with you to every scheduled class time meeting.
+**Participation Paper:** You will need to bring blank, 8.5''x11'' printer paper with you to every scheduled class time meeting.

 **Lecture Notes:** You will need to print out and bring the lecture note packet with you to every scheduled class time meeting.